arellanoc28/augatomyprototype/README.md

 # augatomyprototype
 Hey!

-I am using Github to polish more from one of my segments that I demonstrate from my online web porfolio.
+I am using Github to polish more from one of my segments that I demonstrate from my online web portfolio.
 Enjoy!